SulaimanNiazi/IMDb-Watchlist-Random-Selector/README.md

 It is designed for users who want a quick and convenient way to decide *what to watch next* based on genres, title type, or search terms.

+The complete [application (.exe file)](./dist/Watchlist%20Random%20Selector.exe) is in the dist directory.

 ---

 ## Features